Cereals and Pulses (Maize, Beans, Rice, Green grams), Coffee

 Other commodities will be included with time.

-The farmer can access finance from various financial institutions, e.g, banks and saccos, the farmer can access input, and the farmer can trade the receipt to interested buyers.
+The farmer can access finance from 16 financial institutions already onboarded into the system, e.g, banks and saccos, the farmer can access input, and the farmer can trade the receipt to interested buyers.

 The WRS platform is an electronic system and has adequate security systems to detect fraud and malpractices.

-A receipt provided to the depositor upon depositing the agricultural commodities in the warehouse will cost Ksh 100.
-However, the warehouse operator charges for drying, weighing, grading, and storage competitively.
+A receipt provided to the depositor upon depositing the agricultural commodities in the warehouse will cost Ksh 100 to register.
+However, the warehouse operator charges for drying, weighing, grading, and storage charges, which are agreed upon between the depositor and the warehouse operator.

 Warehouse operators are responsible for the safety and quality of commodities deposited in their warehouses.
 Once commodities are deposited at the warehouse, it is the responsibility of the warehouse operator to ensure quality and quantity of commodities.
 This is done under the supervision of the council.
 The commodities remain the property of the depositor until sold.